AdamAgerling/firstJSproject/README.md

-# This is my first JS project that I worked on, during my native JS course.
-Back in October 2021.
+# This is my first JS project that I worked on, during my native JS course back in October 2021.